D-Kay6/Infuse-TS/README.md

 # Infuse-TS
 A pure TypeScript DI container that supports both decorators and manual registration without relying on experimental features.
-Has support for context-based scoping and aliasing.
+Has support for context-based scoping (primarily made to work with express) and aliasing.

 ## Install
 ```sh